ggeerraarrdd/vacation/README.md

     * In the Navigation Pane and under Forms, double click `frm_1_login`.

-    * Go to Home > Views to make sure you are in "Form View".
+    * Go to `Home > Views` to make sure you are in "Form View".
 Otherwise change to that view.

 3. **Log in**

-    * The system as prototyped supports four business users: Operations Manager, Data Analyst, QA Analyst and Implementation Project Manager.
+    * The system as prototyped presumes four business users: Operations Manager, Data Analyst, QA Analyst and Implementation Project Manager.

     * For their user stories, click on any of the tabs numbered 1-6.
 There are yellow buttons labeled with the business user whose system requirements are captured by the user story in one of tabs.
 Click the button to populate the form fields with their login credentials.